apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/migration/usage.en.md

 If you are migrating to a heterogeneous database, you need to execute the table-creation statements in proxy.

-2. Configure the source resources in proxy.
+2. Configure the source storage units in proxy.

 ```sql
 REGISTER MIGRATION SOURCE STORAGE UNIT ds_0 (